This article explains how to scan a standalone API target with Probely.

 Just press Scan Now, and the scan will start in a few seconds.
 You can follow the scan progress on the scan page.

 Afterward, you can download a coverage report in CSV format that lists the endpoints parsed from the schema and the respective HTTP response code.
-The coverage report is a good tool to help you understand if there were endpoints that failed.
+The coverage report is a great tool for determining whether there were failed endpoints.